 Communicate How You Were Hurt To The Other Person

 If you believe someone caused you harm, a productive step may be to communicate with the person who harmed you and express how their actions have affected you.
 This step can be vital if you want to rebuild and maintain the relationship.
 If you speak to them one-on-one, offer insight into what transpired in your opinion and offer another perspective.
 In the best-case scenario, this person may see how their actions hurt you, apologize, and avoid this behavior in the future.

 Before the conversation, reflect and organize your thoughts so you are prepared to stay firm in your boundaries.
 When you speak with them, try to remain calm and speak clearly and concisely, staying focused on the issue.
 Remember that the goal isn't to make them feel ashamed but to let them know how their behavior has hurt you.
 It may also be helpful to practice what you plan to say or to roleplay the conversation with someone you trust first.

-There is a chance that the person you confront will not understand or agree that their actions were wrong.
-In this case, you might have to agree to disagree or end your relationship.
+However, there is a chance that the person you confront may not understand or agree that their actions were wrong.
+In this case, you might choose to agree to disagree or end your relationship.
 Respectfully speaking your mind may dissipate the negative feelings you've been experiencing and help you find closure.